College of the North Atlantic

 NOTE:

-Students who have valid 4th Class Certification and who meet the academic entrance requirements for the Power Engineering Technology program listed below may apply for entry into year two of the program.
+Students who have valid 4th Class Certification and who meet the academic entrance requirements for the Power Engineering Technology program listed below may apply for direct entry into year two of the program.

 Eligibility for admission to the Power Engineering Technology Program requires the applicant to meet one of the following four academic criteria: